hhoback/response-times-cahoots/analysis/README.md

 ## Folder Contents

 `initial_analysis.Rmd`:
-- Loads clean data, creates new variables, groups variables, calculates average response time, and plots those times on a line plot to compare cities over time
+- Groups variables, calculates average response time, and plots those times on a line plot to compare cities over time
 - Output: Line plots, interpretation of results

 `parallel_trends.Rmd`:
+- Groups priority levels into groups, defines a treatment and control group, and filters the data for pre-shutdown
+- Groups observations by year, treatment, and priority group, and calculates average response time over time by treatment group per priority group
-- Filters the data for pre-shutdown, finds average response time by treatment group, visualizes parallel trends, runs a regression on these trends, and outputs results that determine if DiD can occur
+- Visualizes parallel trends, runs a regression on these trends, and outputs results that determine if DiD can occur
 - Output: `results_pt.csv`, line plots, interpretation of results

 `diff_in_diff.Rmd`:
 - Performs the main data analysis through a difference in differences study by definining a shutdown period, estimating the model, determining causal effect, controlling for other variables, and plotting the results through a coefficient plot.
-- Output: `results_dd.csv`, coefficient plot, interpretation of results
+- Output: `results_did.csv`, coefficient plot, interpretation of results

 ## Input Files

-- `epd_spd_cleaned.csv`: Cleaned and merged EPD and SPD call data containing variables: `yr`, `inci_id`, `agency`, `calltime`, `priority`, `callsource`, `mins_to_arrv`, `post_shutdown`, `priority_group`
+- `cleaned_eug_spd.csv`: Cleaned and merged EPD and SPD call data containing variables: `yr`, `inci_id`, `agency`, `calltime`, `priority`, `callsource`, `mins_to_arrv`, `post_shutdown`, `priority_group`

 ## Output Files: